 True.
 Styles that put tension on the hairs – such as tight ponytails, plaits or corn-rows – can cause hair loss.
 Winding hair tightly onto rollers (particularly heated rollers) can have the same damaging effect.
+Learn more about hair styles that cause hair loss.

 Hair extensions can cause hair loss